- Metagame Tier List

 Last updated: July 31.

 How to read and use our Metagame Tier List

-- Two main sources of info this tier list is built upon are Mobalytics stats and opinions of pros.
+- Two main sources of info used to build this Tier List are Mobalytics stats, and opinions of high-level competitive community.

 - Stats are the main way to rank archetypes, find the best lists, and evaluate the matchups.

 - My own experience/practice, as well as opinions of top players, are also taken into consideration, especially when it comes to experts of particular archetypes.